shawndegroot/SQL-Code/README.md

 b) Order by profits column descending

-c) Use limit to include only top company
+c) Use limit clause to include only top company

 ```
 SELECT company, continent